 Entry to the London Dramatic Academy is usually limited to 24 in each semester, Fall and Spring so we strongly encourage you take advantage of our Early Action Deadlines.

 Fordham’s London Dramatic Academy program is open to undergraduates majoring or minoring in Theatre.

 Applicants should be Sophomores or Juniors during the term they will study abroad, have completed significant coursework in their major fields of study, have a GPA of 3.0 or higher, and a clear disciplinary record.

 All applicants must complete the online Fordham Study Abroad Application by clicking on the "Apply Now" Button above and submitting an audition.

 We welcome applicants from colleges and universities outside of Fordham University.

-Applicants are required to audition either in person or by submitting a recording.
+Applicants are required to audition by submitting a recording by YouTube Video link.